 University of Chicago Law School students are very fortunate to have a wide range of housing options available at a reasonable cost.
 Considering that Chicago is the third largest city in the United States, the affordable cost of living makes Chicago a surprisingly livable city for everyone.

 The Law School does not provide housing.
-You are responsible for securing your own housing whether you live in graduate housing or private housing.
+Students are responsible for securing their own housing whether they live in graduate housing or private housing.
 However, the information and links here and on the housing page will guide you to the appropriate resources.

 View estimated rental rates (PDF) for various neighborhoods in the Chicago area (including Hyde Park).

 There is plenty of housing available and, in previous years, students have not had any difficulty securing housing through mid-to-late summer, although we would encourage you not to delay in making your housing arrangements.
 Click here for a suggested timeline for looking for and obtaining housing in the Chicago market.

 In recent years, many of our incoming transfer students have found roommates by reaching out to future classmates on the Class of 2024 Facebook page.